5th Filmfare Awards Marathi

 The 5th Filmfare Marathi Awards is a ceremony, presented by Planet Marathi, honored the best Indian Marathi-language films of 2019.

 The ceremony was dominated by Anandi Gopal, which received a leading 18 nominations and 10 wins, including Best Film, Best Director, Best Actor (Critics), Best Actress (Critics) and Best Music Director.

 Ceremony

 It was held at St. Andrews Auditorium, Bandra, the 5th Filmfare Marathi Awards honored the films released in 2019.
-At a virtual press conference helmed by editor of Filmfare magazine, revealed Planet Marathi as the title sponsor.
+At a virtual press conference helmed by editor of Filmfare magazine, Planet Marathi was revealed as the title sponsor.
 Actors Amey Wagh and Siddhartha Jadhav were announced as the co-hosts, while actors Amruta Khanvilkar, Sonalee Kulkarni, Manasi Naik, Pooja Sawant and Gashmeer Mahajani performed during the event.
 It took place on 28 February 2021, and was broadcast on 14 March 2021 on Colors Marathi.